 If you’re not keeping these kinds of detailed records of your NFL and NCAA betting, then you are more than likely going to lose money long term.
 Why?
 Because reviewing your bet history is key to improving your future betting returns.
 By keeping records you will see that you are more profitable betting on particular American football markets.
 Likewise you will be able to see where you did not maintain your discipline and apply a consistent staking strategy.
 In short, keeping records of your American football betting will make you increasingly self aware of your betting performance and tendencies.

 This is where the rubber meets the road.
 Identifying betting value comes down to your ability to identify team performance.
-If you can consistently and accurately assess team potential week to week, you will make money betting on the NFL and NCAA football.

 Unfortunately, this is not an easy thing to do.
 Bookmakers have some of the sharpest analytical tools and minds at their disposal, framing NFL and NCAA odds that are far more often than not, incredibly accurate.
 Fortunately, for American football bettors, the bookmakers don’t always get it right.
 In fact each season there are one, two maybe even three NFL teams that the bookmakers underestimate.
 Likewise there are teams bookmakers overestimate.
 It’s your task as an American football bettor, to identify those teams the bookmakers have incorrectly assessed.